zouyaoji/vue-cesium/website/docs/en-US/tools/vc-measurements.md

 :::tip

-Tip: Each measurement button (FabAction) corresponds to the measurement parameters xxxMeasurementOpts.
+Tip: Each measurement button (FabAction) corresponds to the measurement parameters xxxMeasurementOpts, used to customize drawing objects..

 :::